Strong Mayors, Building Homes Act: Powers granted

 Initially, the cities designated under this system included Toronto and Ottawa.
 This was later expanded to include numerous other municipalities.

 In terms of Toronto, the "strong-mayor" powers are defined directly in the City of Toronto Act and can only be revoked by an Act of Provincial Parliament.
 As for other municipalities, the designation is done by Order-in-Council and defined in regulation, meaning the "strong-mayor" powers can granted or revoked by the provincial government at will.
 The "provincial priorities" which relate to the mayor's veto power are also defined in regulation.

 Expansion

 On December 8, 2022, the Ontario legislature passed the Better Municipal Governance Act, 2022, which expanded the "strong-mayor" powers.
 Particularly, it added the ability to pass a by-law with only one-third support of council if it relates to priorities defined by the provincial government.

 The ability to pass certain by-laws with only one-third support of council was criticized by political experts as being highly undemocratic, noting that no other established democracy is known to have a mechanism which allows for laws to be passed with only minority legislative approval.

+In 2026, the Ontario government passed the Better Regional Governance Act, 2026 with the intention to further expand the strong mayor system to some upper-tier municipalities, referred to as "strong chairs".
+This arrangement differs significantly in that while mayors are directly elected, regional chairs were changed to being appointed by the province, including in areas that previously held direct elections for the position of chair (e.g. Durham).
+Many councilors and local columnists raised concerns regarding the increase in centralized, autocratic rule and provincial control over local governance.